madean1415/Presentations/modules/ResourceInventory/README.md

 #### Type extension option

-- _Not tested or demonstrated_: Extend a specific custom class object rather than `System.Object`.

-> Adding a type extension to `System.Objects` applies it to all Object items in the module, and so it needs to be scripted only once.
+Adding a type extension to `System.Objects` applies it to all Object items in the module, and so it needs to be scripted only once.
+This is similar to creating a static member on a class.
+It may be possilbe to extend one or more types for custom classes, like Product.
+However, this has not been tested as of this README release.